temporalio/documentation/docs/content/how-to-develop-a-worker-program-in-node.md

 ---
-id: how-to-develop-a-worker-process-in-node
+id: how-to-develop-a-worker-program-in-node
-title: How to develop a Worker in Node.js
+title: How to develop a Worker Program in Node.js
 description: Import a Worker from the `@temporalio/worker` module and call `Worker.create()` to create a new Worker in Node.js.
 tags:
   - guide